DataJuggler/DataTier.Net/README.md

 # Updates & News

+8.14.2026: A bunch of Microsoft NuGet packages were updated, and System.Data.SqlClient was completely removed.
+This only affects legacy projects like my day job project.
+Everything has been replaced with Microsoft.Data.SqlClient.

+A couple of changes were made to the Databases tab of the Project Wizard Control.
+The connection string is now populated last.
+A connection string is built as the database name, server name or user name and password change.
+The Display Selected Object method now populates Connection String Text Box last in case you want to paste in a connection string.
+I needed to this to connect to some cloud databases for my job.
+Also connection string field size was increased from 255 to 512.

+Existing users

+    Alter Table DTNDatabase
+    Alter Column ConnectionString nvarchar(512) null

+Also, these stored procedures were updated with the new length

+DTNDatabase_Insert
+DTNDatabase_Update

+The SQL Script DataTier.Net.Database.Schema.sql in the folder DataTier.Net\DataTier.Net\Database\ was updated to include the new ConnectionString length of 512 characters.

 8.4.2026: I fixed a bug that WriteFindMethod of the GatewayCreator.cs was adding an extra region due to insert index was getting messed up.
 I created a SmartList that increments the index for me and it worked!
 With only 1 table the Gateway would compile, but with multiple tables the regions could mess up insert indexes.